JNovoaR/PMIDigest/README.md

 This section displays the title and abstract of the selected paper.

-Relevant MeSH terms are highlighted coloring them according with the schema speified by the user.
-Additionally generic terms of interest (either belonging to the MeSH vocabulary or not) can be entered dinamically by the user and they will be highlighted in **purple**.
+Relevant MeSH terms are highlighted coloring them according with the schema specified by the user (see above).
+Additionally generic terms of interest (either belonging to the MeSH vocabulary or not) can be entered by the user and they will be highlighted in **purple**.
 (See "3.3.- Enter new highlighted terms" below).

 Although MeSH terms are only associated to PubMed articles, instances of them mentioned in articles from other sources are also highlighted.
 Similarly, for a particular PubMed entry, all mentions in its title/abstract of any MeSH of the whole set are highlighted, irrespective of whether they are indexed for that particular article or not.